PHPExpertsInc/MoneyType/README.md

  ✔ Can compute high precision modulus
  ✔ Can compute the modulus of decimals
  ✔ Can round with high precision
- ✔ Can be instantiated with an integer
- ✔ Can be instantiated with a float
- ✔ Can be instantiated with a string
+ ✔ Can only be instantiated with a numeric string
  ✔ Access the object as a string to get its valuation
  ✔ Can add with cent precision
  ✔ Can subtract with cent precision
  ✔ Can multiply with cent precision
  ✔ Can divide with cent precision
  ✔ Can compare two numbers with cent precision

-PHPExperts\MoneyType\NativeCalcStrategy
+ ✔ Will not accept a non number for any operation

+PHPExperts\MoneyType\Internal\NativeCalcStrategy
  ✔ Wont attempt operations with non numbers
  ✔ Can get the full precision value to two decimals
  ✔ Cannot compute the modulus of decimals
  ✔ Will throw an exception if asked to compute an integer modulus
  ✔ Can compute the modulus of integers if dev passes i am a dummy parameter
- ✔ Can be instantiated with an integer
- ✔ Can be instantiated with a float
- ✔ Can be instantiated with a string
+ ✔ Can only be instantiated with a numeric string
  ✔ Access the object as a string to get its valuation
  ✔ Can add with cent precision
  ✔ Can subtract with cent precision
  ✔ Can multiply with cent precision
  ✔ Can divide with cent precision
  ✔ Can compare two numbers with cent precision

-PHPExperts\MoneyType\Internal\NumberHelper
+ ✔ Will not accept a non number for any operation

+PHPExperts\MoneyType\Internal\NumberHelper: A collection of functions for number manipulation.
  ✔ Will return true if given a float
  ✔ Will return true if given a float string
  ✔ Will return false if given an integer
  ✔ Will return false if given an integer string
  ✔ Will throw an exception if given anything else
+ ✔ Can convert dollars to cents integer without precision loss
+ ✔ Can convert bitcoins to satoshis

 ## Testing